athxsec/anonymousAK09/README.md

 ## 👨‍💻 About Me

-I am a deeply passionate and self-taught cybersecurity professional from Maharashtra, India. **My journey in ethical hacking began in the 7th standard**, evolving from a core curiosity into a dedicated pursuit of mastering offensive and defensive security.
+I am a deeply passionate, self-taught cybersecurity professional from Maharashtra, India, with **over 5 years of hands-on experience**.
+My journey in ethical hacking began in the 7th standard, evolving from a core curiosity into a dedicated pursuit of mastering offensive and defensive security.

-While currently completing my **12th Grade (HSC)**, my primary focus remains on advanced, hands-on security research.
+While currently completing my **12th Grade (HSC)**, my primary focus remains on advanced, real-world security research.
 I thrive on dissecting complex systems, from enterprise networks to low-level hardware.

 ### My Core Competencies:
 * **Penetration Testing:** Comprehensive testing of web applications, networks, and systems using the full Kali Linux suite.